ryantd42/NY-Legislative-Git/2023/S9219B-2023/bill.md

   §  77-J. SPORTS FIELD FENCE LEASES IN THE TOWN OF KENT, PUTNAM COUNTY.
- NOTWITHSTANDING ANY PROVISION OF ANY GENERAL, SPECIAL OR LOCAL LAW OR OF ANY CHARTER TO THE CONTRARY, THE TOWN OF KENT, PUTNAM COUNTY, MAY  LEASE MUNICIPAL  SPORTS  FIELD  FENCES, ANNUALLY, AT A NOMINAL RENT, TO A NOT- FOR-PROFIT CORPORATION OR ORGANIZATION, ORGANIZED UNDER THE LAWS OF  THE STATE OF NEW YORK FOR THE PURPOSE OF PERMITTING THE SALE OF ADVERTISING, WITH  THE  REVENUES TO BE USED SOLELY BY SUCH TOWN'S DEPARTMENT OF PARKS AND RECREATION.
+ NOTWITHSTANDING ANY PROVISION OF ANY GENERAL, SPECIAL OR LOCAL LAW OR OF ANY CHARTER TO THE CONTRARY, THE TOWN OF KENT, PUTNAM COUNTY, MAY  LEASE MUNICIPAL SPORTS FIELD FENCES OF GUGLIELMO FIELD, ANNUALLY, AT A NOMINAL RENT,  TO  A NOT-FOR-PROFIT CORPORATION OR ORGANIZATION, ORGANIZED UNDER THE LAWS OF THE STATE OF NEW YORK FOR THE PURPOSE OF PERMITTING THE SALE OF ADVERTISING, WITH THE REVENUES TO  BE  USED  SOLELY  BY  SUCH  TOWN'S DEPARTMENT OF PARKS AND RECREATION.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD14377-01-4
+  LBD14377-03-4